docsforadobe/illustrator-scripting-guide/docs/jsobjref/scripting-constants.md

 ## RasterLinkState

-The status of a raster item’s linked image if the image is stored externally
+The status of a raster item's linked image if the image is stored externally

 | Value                          | Description    |
 |--------------------------------|----------------|